Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 There might also be dental schools in your area, that need volunteer patients.
 The work is supervised by qualified dentists.
 I know what it is to feel horrific dental pain.
 I'm praying for you.
 I hope you can get help, very soon.

 The dental schools might be able to help.
 Our community in Iowa just had a free dental clinic.
 People lined up a day ahead and slept in cold weather in sleeping bags just to get the free help.
-So it is obvious we need some help.
-Try the dental schools and as MCW suggested, look at the archives.

 We have the same situation and found that going to Mexico, you now need a passport, but we got the card one (about $100), not a passport book.
 It is well worth it to even fly down and get a motel room for major work, a $2000 crown in the US is about $300 in Mexico.
 The dentists are American trained.
 Every procedure is about 1/3 or less what a US dentist charges.
 A cleaning is $15 and well done; root canal is way less.
 We drive down for Thanksgiving every year and plan our dental visits at that time.
 WE call and make appointments, find the office clean and neat, and the personnel very personable and helpful.
 We go to Progresso TX and cross there.
 Most of the other 'portals' seem too dangerous, but we've never encountered any problems.
 Good luck!
 If I knew how to send you the Dr. name I would.

 Go to your local Social Service's office for help of all kinds ~ keep us informed on what you do!

 If I had money to go to Mexico, or fly somewhere to get my teeth fixed, I would not be on here, but I appreciate your help.
 I live in the sticks in E. Texas, 200 hundered miles from a Dental school They don't have Catholic Charities for dental work.